xyuan/parthenon/docs/interface/Metadata.md

   cell-corners.
 The variable might be volume-averaged, or defined pointwise.

+The `Where()` member function returns one of the above, as appropriate.

 ### Variable Behaviors

 These flags can be used to tell an application code how to treat a